Blink 182 was one of the main bands responsible for popularizing the pop punk sound in the late 1990s and early 2000s.

 Of course, we shouldn’t overlook the greatness of drummer Tré Cool and bassist Mike Dirnt.
 This rhythm section is proof that punk musicians can be pretty proficient, contrary to some fairly widespread opinions.

-The Offspring are another group that blew up during the 1990s and is credited with popularizing pop punk, along with Blink 182 and Green Day.
+The Offspring are another band like Weezer and the rest that blew up during the 1990s and is credited with popularizing pop punk, along with Blink 182 and Green Day.
 They brought us some of the most entertaining, yet thought-provoking, punk rock tunes of the day.

 They originally started their work back in the 1980s as Manic Subsidal, changing their name to The Offspring in 1986.